XSEDE/CRI_JS_Cluster_Tutorial/README.md

 openstack security group show  global-ssh
 ```

-Next, we'll create an ssh key on their client
+Next, we'll create an ssh key on the client, which will be added to all VMs
 ```
 ssh-keygen -b 2048 -t rsa -f ${OS_USERNAME}-api-key -P ""
 ```